DataDog/hiring-engineers/answers.md

   - role:docker-host
 ```

-In the screenshot below we can see the tags we set as well as tags automatically set by Datadog or detected by installed integrations (like the AWS EC2 integration).
+In the screenshot below we can see the tags we set as well as tags automatically set by Datadog or detected by already enabled  integrations (like the AWS EC2 integration).
 Tags can also be added using the user interface.
+Platform integrations can easily be enabled under [Integrations](https://app.datadoghq.com/account/settings) in the Datadog user interface.

 ![Tags collected from AWS EC2 docker host](https://i.imgur.com/W4515fM.png)